null

 From there you should check the gaps around the door.
 Although it may not look like much, sound can pass through, under, and around doors that don’t have acoustic seals.
 On average a closed door has about 1 square foot of space around it.
 Imagine a 1 foot hole in the middle of your wall and think of how much noise that would let in!

-To soundproof a door, you should install our Sound Lock Door Seal Kit.
+To reduce noise through a door, you should install our Sound Lock Door Seal Kit.
 The kit is made up of 3 adjustable seals for the top and sides of the door, and 1 bottom seal.
 When the door is shut and the kit is installed, the seal will expand to apply pressure to the floor and edges to create a complete seal.
 The seal then retracts when opening the door so you don’t even notice it’s there.
-This will perform much better than thing products that are advetised as soundproof door sweeps, becuase these door sweeps offer very minimal sound reduction.
+There are many products advertised as "soundproof" seals for the bottom of doors, but most of them are only good for reducing thermal transfer.
+If the design doesn't create any positive pressure against the floor or a threshold, then the seal isn't good enough for significant noise reduction.

 Acoustic Ceiling Tiles